Patricia Juárez

 Carmen Patricia Juárez Gallegos (born July 16, 1960) is a Peruvian lawyer and politician.
-She served as a member of the Lima City Council during the period 2015-2018 and elected Congresswoman of the Republic for the parliamentary period 2021-2026.
+She served as a member of the Lima City Council during the period 2015–2018 and elected Congresswoman of the Republic for the parliamentary period 2021–2026.

 Biography

 She was born in Ica on July 16, 1960.

 She completed his primary studies at the Fiscalized School N ° 1897 - Marcona and the secondary ones at the San José de Ica School.

 She studied Law at the Federico Villarreal National University.

 She was Manager of Defense of the Citizen (2008-2010), Sub-Secretary of the Council (2005-2008) and Sub-Manager of Support to Commissions of Councilors (2003-2005).

 She is married to José Danós.

-Political life
+Political career

 She was a member of the National Solidarity Party from 2004 until her resignation in 2018.
 Within the party, Juárez was National Secretary of Politics.

 Her political career began in the 2011 general election, where she was a candidate for the Congress of the Republic for the National Solidarity Alliance, however, she was not elected.

-In 2013, she was one of the main spokespersons for the campaign for Yes in the recall of the councilors and the mayor of Lima.
+In 2013, she was one of the main spokespersons for the campaign for "Yes" in the recall of the councilors and the mayor of Lima.